On the modified $J$-equation: A Nakai--Moishezon type criterion for smooth projective toric varieties

 \end{thm}

 \begin{proof} We will prove by induction of $p=\dim Y$.

-\textbf{Step 0.} First, we note that if $\dim Y=0$, \ie $Y$ is a union of finitely many points, then the result easily follows from $m_X=c_X+\min_X \theta_v^X(\hat{\chi})>0$, and the facts that $\Re(v)$ vanishes at $Y$ and every K\"ahler class in a sufficiently small neighborhood of a point is trivial.
+\textbf{Step 0.} First, we note that if $\dim Y=0$, \ie $Y$ is a finite set of points, then the result easily follows from $m_X=c_X+\min_X \theta_v^X(\hat{\chi})>0$, and the facts that $\Re(v)$ vanishes at $Y$ and every K\"ahler class in a sufficiently small neighborhood of a point is trivial.

 \textbf{Step 1.} Assume that $p \geq 1$ and the statement is true for all toric subvarieties $Z \subset X$ of $\dim Z \leq p-1$.
-For any $p$-dimensional irreducible toric subvariety $Y \subset X$ let us consider the following continuity path $\chi_{\phi_t}=\hat{\chi}+\dd \phi_t \in \b|_Y$ ($t \in [0,\infty)$) with $\phi_t \in \cH_Y^{T_Y}$:
+For any $p$-dimensional irreducible toric subvariety $Y \subset X$ let us consider the following continuity path $\chi_{\phi_t}=\hat{\chi}+\dd \phi_t \in \b|_Y$ ($t \in [0,\infty)$) with $\phi_t \in \cH(Y,\hat{\chi})^{T_Y}$:

 where